discordia-space/CEV-Eris/CONTRIBUTING.md

-# Naming
+#69amin69
-Avoid short names for class variables.
-No acronyms or abbreviations.
+Avoid short69ames for class69ariables.69o acronyms or abbreviations.
-These are fine to use for local variables within a proc though.
+These are fine to use for local69ariables within a proc thou69h.

-***Good:***
+***69ood:***
 ```
 /obj/proximity_sensor/update_sprites()
 var/count = 0